Olin-HAIR-Lab/phoenixbot/README.md

 This devcontainer by default only includes the PhoenixBot repository.
 However, by uncommenting lines in the `"mounts"` section of [devcontainer.json](.devcontainer/devcontainer.json), you can include additional PhoenixBot packages for development.

 When including additional packages in the devcontainer, it expects a specific file-structure on the host machine.
+If you still need to clone/organize these packages, follow the [instructions here](#1-create-your-ros2-workspace-and-clone-the-repository).
 Other packages, such as `phoenixbot_navigation` or `phoenixbot_weeding` should sit in the same parent folder as `phoenixbot`, as shown:

 ```
 ros2_ws